Deficiency Judgment Lawyer

 Larry Tolchinsky knows how to help.

-Our goal is to prove to the Judge that Dyck O'Neal or Clearsping/Vantium, or any other debt collector, often does little or nothing to verify that the amount of the debt is correct.
-Meaning, debt collectors don't do enough to determine if Private Mortgage Insurance (PMI) paid all or part of the debt or if the debt was paid or satisfied by other means, including through state and federal debt forgiveness programs.
+Our goal is to prove to the Judge that Dyck O'Neal or Clearsping/Vantium, or any other debt collector, often does little or nothing to verify that the amount of the debt is correct and the law does not allow them to file a separate lawsuit.
+Meaning, debt collectors don't have jurisdiction to pursue the matter and they do not do enough to determine if Private Mortgage Insurance (PMI) paid all or part of the debt or if the debt was paid or satisfied by other means, including through state and federal debt forgiveness programs.
 In fact, we believe, based upon a review of documents provided by existing clients and through discovery, that these debt collectors do not conduct an adequate investigation to determine that the amount of the debt being collected is correct.
 Therefore, Judges should not exercise their discretion of granting a deficiency judgment.

 How Do We Help Defend Your Deficiency Lawsuit?